Robert Skidelsky: Russia

-Following Russia's seziure of Crimea, Skidelsky argued that Russia's proposal for a neutral Ukraine and a federal system guaranteeing the minority rights of Russian speakers 'should be seriously and urgently tested'.
+Following Russia's seizure of Crimea, Skidelsky argued that Russia's proposal for a neutral Ukraine and a federal system guaranteeing the minority rights of Russian speakers "should be seriously and urgently tested".

 On 28 February 2022, he signed a letter to the Financial Times on the subject of Ukraine, along with David Owen and others, that stated: "NATO governments have rightly said they are willing to address Russia's security concerns, but then say in the same breath that Russia has no legitimate security concerns because NATO is a purely defensive alliance.
 Whether we like it or not, a NATO that now borders Russia and could in future border even more of Russia is seen by Russia as a security concern."

 On 17 April 2022, he argued against Finland's joining NATO and shortly after against the imposition of economic sanctions on Russia following the invasion of Ukraine.
-In June 2023 Skidelsky attended a reception held by Russian embassy in London and later explained he wanted to show "respect and affection for the Russian people on their national day, especially in these circumstances".
+In June 2023 Skidelsky attended a reception held by the Russian embassy in London and later explained he wanted to show "respect and affection for the Russian people on their national day, especially in these circumstances".

+Personal life and death

+Skidelsky married Augusta Hope in 1970.
+They had two sons and a daughter, Edward Skidelsky, a senior lecturer in philosophy at the University of Exeter, William Skidelsky, a journalist and author of Federer and Me: A Story of Obsession, and Juliet Skidelsky, a school teacher.

+Robert Skidelsky died from a brain infection on 15 April 2026, at the age of 86.

 Awards

 The second volume of Skidelsky's three-volume biography of John Maynard Keynes, The Economist as Saviour, 1920–1937, won the Wolfson History Prize in 1992.
-The third volume, Fighting for Britain, 1937–1946, won the Duff Cooper Prize in 2000, the James Tait Black Memorial Prize for biography in 2001, the Arthur Ross Book Award for international relations in 2002 and the Lionel Gelber Prize for International Relations, it was also shortlisted for the Samuel Johnson Prize for non-fiction writing in 2001.
+The third volume, Fighting for Britain, 1937–1946, won the Duff Cooper Prize in 2000, the James Tait Black Memorial Prize for biography in 2001, the Arthur Ross Book Award for international relations in 2002 and the Lionel Gelber Prize for International Relations.
+It was also shortlisted for the Samuel Johnson Prize for non-fiction writing in 2001.

-Personal life

-Skidelsky has two sons and a daughter, Edward Skidelsky, a senior lecturer in philosophy at the University of Exeter; William Skidelsky, a journalist and author of Federer and Me: A Story of Obsession, and Juliet Skidelsky a school teacher.